Szulce/Python/Docs/praca/pandoc/Magdalena_Szulc.md

 The aim of the work is to compare selected algorithms of supervised machine learning and build a model based on medical data, which diagnoses the presence or absence of cardiovascular disorders.

-Medical data is distinguished by the fact that it is difficult to access it, most often it is not information that is made available for public use, therefore, a key step is to choose the features taken into account when creating the model.
-The data obtained from the UCI repository has already undergone preliminary processing, the dataset itself, due to its small size, allows checking effects of algorithms without getting rid of redundant and insignificant features.
+Medical data is distinguished by the fact that it is difficult to access, in most cases it is restricted information not available for public use.
+Therefore, a key step is to choose the features taken into account when creating the model.
+The data obtained from the UCI repository has already undergone pre-processing.
+The dataset itself, due to its small size, allows checking effects of algorithms without getting rid of redundant and insignificant features.

-The main motive is to answer the question of how data deficiency strongly influences the outcome and whether there is a difference between the use of selected supervised learning algorithms requires a comparison of the ease of creating a model, accuracy, complexity and time to obtain an answer.
+The main motive is to answer the question of how data deficiency strongly influences the outcome and whether there is a difference between the use of selected supervised learning algorithms requires a comparison of the difficulty level of creating a model, accuracy, complexity and time to obtain an answer.